marikomands/Manual-Testing/test-cases/login-test.success.md

-# Test Case: Login Function
+# Positive Test Case: Login Function

 ## Test ID
-TC-001
+TC-LogInSuccess-001

 ## Purpose
 Verify that a user can successfully log in with valid credentials.